LearnersGuild/curriculum-app/modules/HTTP-Requests-From-JavaScript-In-The-Browser/README.md

 ## Skills

 - Can make an HTTP request from the browser
-- Can describe what XHR is
+- Can describe what XHR is (browser)
-- Can describe what AJAX is
+- Can describe what AJAX is (browser)
 - Can describe the difference between normal HTTP requests and XHR
 - Can make an HTTP request from the browser without any libraries
 - Can make an HTTP request from the browser using jQuery